Institutional Investors Collective Engagement Forum was established to help

 to hold constructive dialogues with listed companies in Japan.

-The Forum will promote/organize Institutional Investors Collective Engagement Program, which coordinates collective engagement events and activities with listed companies, in collaboration with multiple institutional investors.
+TThe Forum promotes/organizes Institutional Investors Collective Engagement Program, which is a venue for collective engagement events and activities with listed companies conducted by multiple institutional investors.

 Based on the revision of the code, the Forum was established in October 2017 to support collective engagement activities with listed companies by multiple institutional investors, with the primary function of preserving and coordinating various programs related to such engagement activities.